Table of Contents

 3) Don’t starve yourself

-The most common (and detrimental) advice women with PCOS receive is to lose weight.
-Some are told to go on strict diets even if they have no weight issues.
-If one is overweight or obese, the situation gets worse.
+The most common (and often detrimental) advice women with PCOS receive is to lose weight.
+Some are encouraged to go on strict diets, despite being a healthy weight.

-For instance, the shock of starting a new very restrictive diet, along with intense exercise, can be enough to shut down the hypothalamus-pituitary-ovarian axis, landing you in functional hypothalamic amenorrhea.
-Given that women with PCOS often have irregular or missing periods, the first signs of HA might be very hard to see.7
+A very low calorie, ultra-restrictive diet in combination with intense exercise can negatively impact the hypothalamic-pituitary-ovarian axis and lead to hypothalamic amenorrhea.
+This is a fairly obvious trigger for HA.
+However, women with PCOS often have irregular or missing periods, so the first signs of HA might be very hard to see.7

 How to avoid HA